openebs-archive/openebs-docs/docs/alphafeatures.md

 cstor-pool-stripe-sxpr-59c5f46fd6-jz4n4       3/3     Running   0          25s
 ```

-Also verify all the given blockdevices are used correctly by checking the `CLAIMSTATE`.
+Also verify if all the blockdevices are claimed correctly by checking the `CLAIMSTATE`.
 ```
 kubectl get bd -n openebs
 ```